That Was Then, This Is Now: Plot

 For the next few weeks, Cathy and Bryon stress about M&M's disappearance.
-After a night of drinking with Mark, Bryon reduces into drunk tears.
+Bryon breaks down in tears after a night of drinking with Mark.
 Mark claims to know where M&M is, to which Bryon expresses hope.
 The next day, Mark takes Bryon to a “hippie house,” where he is known as Cat.
 The residents of the house claim to not have seen M&M for a few days, and the pair leave the house.

 Previously, Bryon and Mark had picked up Angela, and while she was sleeping, Mark cut all her hair off as revenge for almost getting him killed.
-In the next week, Tim and Curly Shepard, Angela's brothers, beat up Bryon since they think he is the one who has done this.
+Tim and Curly Shepard, Angela's brothers, beat up Bryon since they think he is the one who has done this.
 Cathy visits Bryon, and he tells her about the house.

-Later, Bryon drives Cathy to the house in order to find M&M. They find him while he is in a high state; he yells and cries out frantically.
+Bryon drives Cathy to the house in order to find M&M. They find him while he is high; he yells and cries out frantically.
 After taking him to the hospital, the doctor says he may never return to how he was.

 After Bryon returns home, he finds a bottle of pills under Mark's mattress.
 He comes to the conclusion that Mark is selling the drugs in order to make money.
 He calls the police, and confronts Mark, getting Mark arrested.

-Over the next few months, Bryon spirals.
-Cathy and he have broken up, and Mark is a reformatory, or juvenile detention.
+Over the next few months, Bryon continues to spiral.
+He and Cathy break up.
+Mark is now in a reformatory.
 Without anyone in his life, Bryon regrets his past actions, including turning in Mark.
 He ponders about a life in which things were different, and wishes he was a kid again.